WICG/view-transitions/explainer.md

 The element is captured without the effects (such as opacity and filters) from parent elements.
 Effects on the element itself are baked into the image.
 However, the element is captured without transforms, as those transforms are reapplied later.

-Capturing an element in this way isn't a new concept to the platform, as it's similar many ways to [`element()`](https://developer.mozilla.org/en-US/docs/Web/CSS/element()) in CSS, although there are some subtle differences documented later.
+Capturing an element in this way isn't a new concept to the platform, as [`element()`](<https://developer.mozilla.org/en-US/docs/Web/CSS/element()>) in CSS performs a similar action.
+The differences are documented later.

 The root is always captured as a single image, with the other transition elements removed (similar to how compositing works today), and is also clipped to the viewport, as capturing the entire page would take an enormous amount of memory in many cases.